akiburrchoton/akiburrchoton/README.md

-- 👋 Hi, I’m @akiburrchoton
+- 👋 Hi, I’m Akibur Rahman Choton, you can call me AKIB!
 - An IT graduate of University of Technology, Sydney, with major of Software Development and sub major of Cyber Security.
 - 👀 I’m interested in Frontend and Backend Development, Software Development and Cyber Security.